ikanreed/factorio-mods/readme.md

 ## Factorio mods by BarryKun

-I made one change requested by a something awful forums member
+this fork made one change requested by a something awful forums member

 #### build zip file